-If you have been considering a manufactured home recently, you may have noticed how reasonably priced they are.
-Manufactured houses are not just affordable, they are actually the more cost-effective choice when you compare them to stick-built or traditional homes.
+If you have been considering a mobile home recently, you may have noticed how reasonably priced they are.
+Modular homes are not just affordable, they are actually the more cost-effective choice when you compare them to traditional stick-built homes.

-Nevertheless, if you have had the pleasure of checking out some of these modern-day manufactured houses, then you already know what they offer — amazing contemporary layouts, full-size kitchens, multiple bedrooms, custom bathrooms, and more.
+Nevertheless, if you have had the pleasure of checking out some of these modern-day modular homes, then you already know what they offer — amazing contemporary layouts, full-size kitchens, multiple bedrooms, custom bathrooms, and more.

 The Major Difference

-Before going into detail about why manufactured homes are half the price, it helps to know the major difference between these two types of housing.
+Before going into detail about why manufactured homes/modular homes are half the price of stick-built homes, it helps to know the major difference between these two types of housing.

-In contrast, a stick-built or traditional house is one that is built entirely onsite.
+In contrast, a stick-built home, or site-built home, is one that is built entirely on-site.
 Here, builders lay the foundation for a conventional house and then proceed to construct the buyers’ dream home.

-Now that you are aware of the major difference between these two homes, it should be evident that one of the reasons manufactured homes are more affordable is because of the overall building process.
+Now that you are aware of the major difference between mobile homes and stick-built homes, it should be evident that one of the reasons manufactured homes are more affordable is because of the overall building process.

-As briefly mentioned, manufactured homes are built in an assembly-line fashion and a climate-controlled factory.
-As a result, manufactured homes are constructed quickly and without any interruption from the weather.
-Plus, manufactured houses arrive at their homesites with complete wiring, plumbing, windows, and more.
+Plus, modular homes arrive at their homesites with complete wiring, plumbing, windows, and more, already installed.
 Thus, there is really not much to do once the home is transported to the site.

 With manufactured homes, these potential problems simply do not exist.
-Consequently, there is no real need to order more building materials than you might need.
-The reality is that manufactured home factories have building homes down to a science, which means your future home is built without hardly any material waste, in record time.
+Consequently, there is no real need to order extra building materials.
+The reality is that manufactured home factories have home construction down to a science, which means your future home is built without hardly any material waste, and in record time.

 Time Frame to Construct

-For starters, bad weather can literally undo any progress that has been made with your traditional home.
+For starters, bad weather can literally undo any progress that has been made when building a home.
 Similarly, days that do not have the right weather conditions are days that no one is working on completing your house.
-Moreover, stick-built homes are larger and thus can take even longer to build.
+Moreover, stick-built homes are larger and, thus, can take even longer to build.

 Design and Overall Scale

-Finally, homes with less square footage do not require a wealth of materials or take forever to put together, which just equals even more savings.
+Finally, homes with less square footage do not require a wealth of materials or a lot of time to put together, which just equals even more savings.